JafarSoltani9/BattleShipGame/README.md

 # BattleShipGame

-📖 About The Game
+## About The Game
-Battleship is a strategic two-player guessing game where each player secretly places their fleet of ships on a 10×10 grid and takes turns firing shots to sink their opponent's fleet.
-The first player to destroy all enemy ships wins!
+Battleship is a turn-based strategy game for two players.
+Each player secretly places a fleet of ships on their own 10×10 grid.
+The goal is to be the first to sink all of the opponent’s ships.